-There were chocolate and hazelnut bundt cakes, pumpkin and berry tarts, brick-sized gingerbread cookies, soft pretzels, and much more, all terrific looking.
+As soon as I passed under the aqua awning and saw the parade of pastries, it was inevitable that good food would follow.
+D’Angelo bakes chocolate and hazelnut bundt cakes, pumpkin and berry tarts, brick-sized gingerbread cookies, soft pretzels, and much more, all terrific looking.

 I selected huevos rancheros ($9.95), two crispy corn tortillas topped with refried pinto beans, shredded white cheese, sunny side up eggs, and scorching salsa.
 It was an elegant version of the classic Mexican breakfast dish, and seriously delicious.

-Bananas Foster’s French toast ($9.75) incorporated banana slices, brown sugar, and rum flambé, served on French toast.
+Bananas Foster French toast ($9.75) incorporated banana slices, brown sugar, and rum flambé, served on French toast.
 Since the bread was fresh-baked, and the bananas were caramelized from being cooked in brown sugar, this was ground-breaking French toast.

 Not surprisingly, R.W.’s taste buds were well-tuned yet again.